Sending Transaction

 }Step 2: Build Transaction Parameters

 Once the simulation confirms success, configure the transaction with signing keys, fee settings, and spending limits.
 The TransactionParameters object tells the library how to construct and sign the underlying Bitcoin transaction.
-At minimum, you must provide a signer (ECDSA or ML-DSA), a change address, a spending cap, and the target network.
+At minimum, you must provide:

 import { TransactionParameters } from 'opnet';